MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Spain/calculating-due-dates.md

 ---
     title: Calculating Due Dates
     description: In Spain, there is a legal limit for the number of days that a payment can be delayed.
 You must submit an annual report of purchases and sales for payments that were made before or after the due date.
-The legal requirements depend on whether the customer is a private company or a public administration.
-For more information, see the official declaration [BOE-A-2010-10708](http://go.microsoft.com/fwlink/?LinkId=224630) on the Boletín Oficial del Estado website.

     documentationcenter: ''
     author: SorenGP